trueagi-io/metta-wam/README.md

 ./INSTALL.sh
 ```

-This script will install necessary Prolog packs, including `predicate_streams`, `logicmoo_utils`, and `dictoo`.
+This script will install necessary Prolog packs, including `predicate_streams`, `trueagi-io_utils`, and `dictoo`.
 During installation, you may encounter prompts for configuration choices.
 It's generally recommended to accept the default options.

 ### 3. Update the PATH

-After installation, add the `vspace-metta` directory to your system's PATH to easily access the MeTTaLog executable:
+After installation, add the `hyperon-wam` directory to your system's PATH to easily access the MeTTaLog executable:

 ```bash
 echo 'export PATH="$PATH:$(pwd)"' >> ~/.profile